-(1) The Washington charter school commission is established as an independent state agency whose mission is to authorize high quality public charter schools throughout the state, particularly schools designed to expand opportunities for at-risk students, and to ensure the highest standards of accountability and oversight for these schools.
+(1) The Washington state charter school commission is established as an independent state agency whose mission is to authorize high quality charter public schools throughout the state, especially schools that are designed to expand opportunities for at-risk students, and to ensure the highest standards of accountability and oversight for these schools.

-(3) Members appointed to the commission shall collectively possess strong experience and expertise in public and nonprofit governance; management and finance; public school leadership, assessment, curriculum, and instruction; and public education law.
-All members shall have demonstrated an understanding of and commitment to charter schooling as a strategy for strengthening public education.
+(4) Members appointed to the commission shall collectively possess strong experience and expertise in public and nonprofit governance; management and finance; public school leadership, assessment, curriculum, and instruction; and public education law.
+All appointed members shall have demonstrated an understanding of and commitment to charter schooling as a strategy for strengthening public education.

-(6) Commission members shall serve without compensation but may be reimbursed for travel expenses as authorized in RCW 43.03.050
+(7) Commission members shall serve without compensation but may be reimbursed for travel expenses as authorized in RCW 43.03.050

-[2013 c 2 § 208 (Initiative Measure No. 1240, approved November 6, 2012).]
+Prior: 2013 c 2 § 208 (Initiative Measure No. 1240, approved November 6, 2012).]